 Source: Statistics Canada and CAPP, 2019

 Capital investment in our energy sector generates development activity, which in turn spurs job creation and economic growth across Canada.
 Oil sands development creates a significant number of jobs outside Alberta.
 In fact, more than 2,200 Canadian companies outside of Alberta supplied the oil sands with good and services in 2016 and 2017.

 Number of jobs across province in 2017

-Oil sands development creates a significant number of jobs outside Alberta.
-In fact, more than 2,400 Canadian companies outside of Alberta supplied the oil sands with good and services in 2014.
-The goods, materials and services used to construct and operate in situ oil sands projects, mines and upgraders come from across Canada.
-Many of the components – trucks, gauges, valves, pumps – are produced in Central and Eastern Canada.
+In 2017, the oil and natural gas industry supported and created 528,000 direct and indirect jobs across Canada.
+(CAPP, 2018).
+Many of these jobs are in provinces outside of Alberta - the goods, materials and services used to construct and operate oil sands projects, mines and upgraders come from across North America.
+Many of the components — tires, trucks, gauges, valves, pumps, etc. — are produced in Ontario and Quebec.

 According to the Canadian Energy Research Institute (CERI), almost every region in Canada has been stimulated by oil sands development through job creation and economic activity.